creme332/myjobviz/README.md

 # To- Do #
 - [ ] Search each language/framework on site to see if spelling matches expected spelling
+- [ ] Alternate spelling of React.js = ReactJS, React
-- [ ] Fix Git-GitHub SQL- NOSQL confusion
+- [x] Fix Git-GitHub SQL- NOSQL confusion
 - [ ] Remove node.js from programming languages
+- [ ] Fix asp.net and asp.net core confusion
-- [ ] Separate BASH/SHELL
+- [x] Separate BASH/SHELL

-- [ ] Create a separate file to store frequencies
+- [x] Create a separate file to store frequencies
-- [ ] Alternate spelling of React.js = ReactJS, React
 - [ ] https://towardsdatascience.com/donut-plot-with-matplotlib-python-be3451f22704 create donut plot with percentage

 - [ ] Use percentages instead of frequency in barcharts